auth0/docs/articles/connections/passwordless/guides/implement-passwordless.md

 ## Configure the login page

 Configure your login page to work with passwordless.
-You have a few different options for this:
+This includes setting up the passwordless fields on your login page and selecting user interface options.

 ### Universal Login